The Mobile City Planning Commission will hold a Business meeting on

 The Hardship Requiring a Variance as the Resolution

-Neighbors made the case that the hardship required to support approval of a Use Variance (per policy) is an imminent threat to our community Quality of Life because: stable and improving Community requires that existing commercial owners and residents be able to establish a cooperative and productive working relationship so that community standards can be maintained and community improvements can occur going forward.
+Neighbors made the case that the hardship required to support approval of a Use Variance (per policy) is an imminent threat to our community Quality of Life because: A stable and improving Community requires that existing commercial owners and residents be able to establish a cooperative and productive working relationship so that community standards can be maintained and community improvements can occur going forward.
 This type of commercial-residential mutual support must be the working model for success in traditional areas of mixed use.
 If a successful commercial-residential balance cannot be maintained (through fine-tuning zoning to reach compromise, for example) then an internal community failure will result: either the area will become over-commercialized or more intensely commercialized--changing the entire fabric of the area and driving out residential stability and improvement--or the commercial needs of residents in a vibrant and growing area will not be met, which again results in a deterioration of residential life and therefore investment.

 This mixed use development model requires exactly the kind of compromise a Use Variance would offer in this case, and to deny that Use Variance would not be in the best interest of the community.
 In fact, a State ABC store is among the very few B2 sort of businesses that would be congruous, in terms of hours and other impact.
 Therefore a variance keeps the spirit of the original, appropriate, zoning, but gives the landlord a good and stable tenant while providing a product the neighbors would otherwise have to drive some distance to purchase.